Do you want the secret recipe that movie directors like Steven Spielberg use to make million dollar hits?

 This is far more effective than you tooting your own horn.

-Here the HERO must suffer a wound.
+Here, the HERO must suffer a wound.
 Every good story has a conflict.
+Without conflict, your story will be quite boring.

 In business, the conflict (or wound) should be the problem your ideal client is currently facing.